 Board of Review

 The Board is comprised of five citizens of the City appointed by the Mayor and confirmed by the Council.
-This board meets once annually each Spring to review the Assessment Rolls as prepared by the Assessor, and make any corrections or omissions as necessary.
-They are also available to hear any property owner's objection to their assessment to determine if any adjustment is necessary.
+This board meets annually to review the Assessment Rolls as prepared by the Assessor, and make any corrections as necessary.
+They also hold a hearing for any property owner's objection to their assessment to determine if an adjustment is necessary or justified.
 Each member is held to conduct the Board of Review according to the WI Department of Revenue Guide for Board of Review Members

 To volunteer to be a part of this very important Board, return a completed Offer to Volunteer form (PDF) to the Mayor at City Hall, or call the City Clerk’s office at 715-682-7071 for more information.